 I hated PE lessons and was really bad at sports.

-My parents were disappointed because none of these experts actually knew what was wrong.
+My parents were disappointed that none of these experts actually knew what was wrong.
 Not just that, i would experience an increasing number of aches and pains as my immune system couldn’t cope with the frequency and heavy doses of injections and severe stomachaches and spasms followed for about 8 years.
 During my late teens, the scoliosis got worse and that was the beginning of backaches.

 Then at the age of 19 I left my home country Slovakia and came to the UK.
 My first years in the UK were very difficult and traumatic (that’s another story) and on top of it I went through a severely dysfunctional 7 year marriage.
 I became addicted to food, alcohol and other substances and became fearful, neurotic, depressed etc and I hit a rock bottom.